Food and Alcohol for Club Events

 Approved Off-Campus Vendors Yes, Food can be delivered to the campus directly by the vendor Yes, Food can be delivered to the campus directly by the vendor No

-Food Prepared by Club Members Yes Requires University Catering Food Waiver approval via the Club Risk Assessment and a Temporary Food Facility Permit Requires University Catering Food Waiver approval via the Club Risk Assessment and a Temporary Food Facility Permit
+Food Prepared by Club Members Yes Requires University Catering Food Waiver approval via the Event Request and a Temporary Food Facility Permit Requires University Catering Food Waiver approval via the Event Request and a Temporary Food Facility Permit (limited to once per quarter per club)

 Food Delivery